mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-06-thursday_morning_FASTA_files.md

 ---

-### Exercise
+**Quick questions**

-Discuss your results with a neighbour.
+- Discuss your results with a neighbour.
-Which sample(s) looks the best in terms of per base sequence quality?
+- Which sample(s) looks the best in terms of per base sequence quality?
-Which sample(s) look the worst?
+- Which sample(s) look the worst?

 ---